Sierra Leone National Youth Policy

 - · To promote and defend democracy through active participation in the democratic process at all levels.

 The National Youth Policy recognizes that youth women and men should be assisted to enjoy their rights and meet their responsibilities through the support of Parents/Adults and the State.
 Authority figures in society must take their responsibility seriously as key role models for personality development of youth, and the shaping of the nation.
-The public and private sector must also be cognizant of their responsibilities.
+The public and private sector must also be cognizant of their responsibilities with the indica.

 4.3 RESPONSIBILITIES OF PARENTS/ADULTS